 Here we will discuss the graphical representation of time series data, called historigram.

 A historigram is a graphical representation of a time series that reveals the changes that occurred at different time periods.
-A first step in the prediction (or forecast) of a time series involves an examination of the set of past observations.
-In this case, historigram may be a useful tool.
-The construction of a historigram involves the following steps described below:
+The first step in the prediction (or forecast) of a time series involves an examination of the set of past observations.
+In this case, the historigram may be a useful tool.
+The construction of this involves the following steps described below:

-- Use an appropriate scale and take time $t$ along $x$-axis as an independent variable.
+- Use an appropriate scale and take time $t$ along the $x$-axis as an independent variable.

 - Join the plotted points by line segments to get the required graphical representation.

-Example: Draw a historigram to show the population of Pakistan in various census years.
+Draw a graphical representation of the data to show the population of Pakistan in various census years.